MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step4-review-destinations.md

 search.appverid: MET150
 description: Review your destination paths for your Google migration while using Migration Manager.
 ---
-# Step 4: Review destination paths in Migration Manager (Preview)
+# Step 4: Review destination paths in Migration Manager Google (preview)

 >[!Note]
-> Features described in this topic are part of a public preview release.
+> Features described in this topic are in a pending preview release.
 The content and the functionality may change and are not subject to the standard SLAs for support.